awalin/awalin-sopan/index.markdown

 ## AI Total: Analyzing Security ML Models with Imperfect Data in Production

-Once a machine learning model gets deployed into production, we need to move away from static dataset evaluation to automatically evaluate performance on new incoming data.
-This sounds simpler than it is practice, mainly because in a fully automatic pipeline it is difficult to understand if any observed performance issues are due to model performance, pipeline issues, emerging data distribution biases, or some combination of the above.
-We need a shared source of truth where all the teams can have a common situational awareness of what is going on with our models.
-Considering all these use cases, we built a real-time visualization dashboard that helps our team to fulfill these goals:
+In a fully automatic deployment pipeline of ML Models, it is difficult to understand if any observed performance issues are due to model performance, pipeline issues, emerging data distribution biases, or some combination of the above.
+I built an analytics platform that allows users to quickly gather headline performance numbers while maintaining confidence that the underlying data pipeline is functioning properly.

-* Monitor the deployed models’ regular performance, observe time trends, and detect anomalies
-* Detect issues with the evaluation data, models, or labeling
-* Investigate the reasons behind the issues
-This web-based visualization system allows users to quickly gather headline performance numbers while maintaining confidence that the underlying data pipeline is functioning properly.
 It also enables us to immediately observe the root cause of an issue when something goes wrong.

 [Paper: AI Total: Analyzing Security ML Models with Imperfect Data in Production](https://ieeexplore.ieee.org/document/9629396).
 2021 IEEE Symposium on Visualization for Cyber Security (VizSec).